ventureoo/nvidia-tweaks/README.md

 In the last two, the dGPU driver is set as the OpenGL/Vulkan provider used, respectively.

-If the output of the command indicates to you the mention of your NVIDIA card, and without specifying the environment variables an integrated graphics, then everything is fine.
+If the output of the command indicates to you mention of your NVIDIA card, and without specifying the environment variables an integrated graphics, then everything is fine.
 This means you have the Reserve PRIME mode set up and working correctly.